jwadolowski/cookbook-cq/README.md

 6th `cq_package` presents usage of `rescue_mode` property.
 Imagine that this package provides new OSGi bundles and right after its installation some serious issue occurs (i.e. unresolvable OSGi dependency, conflict or cycle).
-As a result of this event all (or almost all) bundles will be turned off and effectively instance will stop responding or start serving 404s for all resources (including `/system/console`).
+As a result of this event all bundles will be turned off and effectively instance will stop responding or start serving 404s for all resources (including `/system/console`).
 The java process though will still be running.
 The only solution to that problem is AEM restart, after which all work perfectly fine again.
 Without `rescue_mode` property `cq_package` provider will keep checking OSGi bundles to detect their stable state, but none of these attempts will end successfully, as nothing is reachable over HTTP.
-After 30 requests Chef run will be aborted.
-If `rescue_mode` was activated (set to `true`) then after 6 unsuccessful attempts an error will be printed and the processing will be continued (restart of `cq60-author` service in this case).
+Eventually Chef run will be aborted.
+If `rescue_mode` was activated (set to `true`) then after `error_state_barrier` unsuccessful attempts an error will be printed and the processing will be continued (restart of `cq60-author` service in this case).

 7th & 8th `cq_package` resources explain how to deal with AEM instance